 Keep It Private

-You’re Not Alone – Support If You’re Worried About Sharing an Explicit Image
+You’re Not Alone – Support If You’re Worried About Explicit Images

 Sometimes things happen online that feel scary, overwhelming or out of your control.

-If you’ve shared an image, feel pressured to send one, or something has already been shared without your consent — you are not alone, and help is available.
+If you’ve shared an image, felt pressured to send one, had something shared without your consent, or you’re worried about something you’ve asked for or shared – you are not alone, and help is available.

 This page brings together places that can support you, help you stay safe, and guide you through what to do next.